 Climbing this steep trail was quite difficult for us.
 We did reach the summit at 4.30 just before the sunrise.
 After two hours of climbing we were quite tired and sweaty.
 There was a huge crowd on the view point.
 I think there was about 200 people who just got off from their jeeps and cars.
 They were all oddly starring at us!
 I think we had really red faces and looked like wet chickens.
 But there are no words to describe how wonderful you feel that we manage to do this completely alone, using a non-touristic trail.
 It’s adventurous and fun!
 This is what I love most in my travels.

-What to bring for hiking Mt Penanjakan.
+What to take when hiking Mt Penanjakan?